Mouse Deep Dive

 Mouse State

-• In - Mouse is positioned over the view (inside the viewport)
+- In - Mouse over the view's viewport

-• Pressed - Mouse button is pressed down while over the view
+- Pressed - Mouse button pressed while over view

-• PressedOutside - Mouse was pressed inside but moved outside the view (when not using WantContinuousButtonPressed)
+- PressedOutside - Button pressed inside but mouse moved outside

 view.MouseStateChanged += (sender, e) =>